-As before, education and age have an impact.
-For example, the higher educated consider the trustworthiness of information via government communication and scientific experts higher.
-Information from social media, friends and family or doctors, nursing staff and pharmacists is, in turn, considered less trustworthy by higher educated participants.
+Again, education and age have an impact.
+For example, higher educated respondents consider the trustworthiness of information via government communication and scientific experts higher.
+Information from social media, friends and family or doctors, nursing staff and pharmacists is, in turn, considered less trustworthy by higher-educated participants.
 Moreover, an older age usually leads to more trust in the various information sources.

-PERCEPTIONS OF EFFECTIVENESS AND RESTRICTIVENESS OF GOV-4 ERNMENT MEASURES
+PERCEPTIONS OF EFFECTIVENESS AND RESTRICTIVENESS OF GOV-ERNMENT MEASURES

 Belief in the effectiveness of government measures is an important predictor of compliance with those measures.
-In the survey, we asked the respondents to give their opinion about the effectiveness of the measures.
-On April 7, 80% of respondents indicate that they rather high or fully believe that the measures taken are effective in tackling the coronavirus crisis.
+In the surveys, we asked the respondents to give their opinion about the effectiveness of the measures taken by Belgian governments to tackle the COVID-19 crisis.
+On April 7, 80% of respondents indicate that they believe to a rather high or full extent that the measures taken are effective in tackling the COVID-19 crisis.
 The average value on a scale of 7 is 5.5.
-Three weeks later, this belief in the overall effectiveness of the measures taken is still very high at 74% and an average value of 5.2.
+Three weeks later, this belief in the overall effectiveness of the measures taken is still very high (74% with an average value of 5.2).
+A month later 67% still beliefs in the effectiveness of the measures with an average of 4.9.
 Once again, age and level of education influence the assessment of effectiveness.
-The higher the age/education, the more effective the measures are assessed.
+The higher the age/education, the more the measures are assessed as being effective.

 For reference, we provide results from a comparable survey in several other European countries (figure 4).
-Belgium scores better than these other countries.
-We must take into account that our survey was conducted at another time in the crisis and that the methodology (self-selection versus internet panel and sample size) differs.
+Belgium scores better than these other countries in terms of how respondents assess the effectiveness of measures taken.
+We must take into account that our surveys were conducted at a later time in the crisis and that the methodology (self-selection versus internet panel and sample size) differs3.

-Winton Centre for Risk and Evidence Communication.
+3 Winton Centre for Risk and Evidence Communication.
 (2020, March).
 Risk perception of COVID-19/coronavirus.
 Retrieved from https://osf.io/jnu74/ DOI 10.17605/OSF.IO/JNU74

-The corona policy must take effective measures, preferably without limiting social life to an excessive extent.
-In the survey of April 7 and April 28, we asked whether respondents thought that government measures imposed too many restrictions on people and society.
+Ideally, the COVID-19 measures issued by the government should be perceived as being effective, while avoiding that people see them as being too restrictive, limiting social life to an excessive extent.
+In the surveys, we asked whether respondents thought that government measures imposed too many restrictions on people and society.
 On April 7, only 16% indicated that the government measures were too restrictive.
-On April 28, the evaluation is different.
-More people (28%) now find the measures too restrictive (see figure 5).
-Especially the lower-educated and young people find the measures more restrictive than other groups.
+On April 28 and May 26, the evaluation is different, as more people (28%) now found the measures too restrictive (see figure 5).
+Especially the lower-educated and younger people found the measures more restrictive.